Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

 In summary, for the numerical treatment of the system of integral equations presented here, we simply implement the substitution

-It is evident from the discussion above that the simplifications implemented by (\ref{mulren}) are bound to induce a residual cutoff- and $\mu$-dependence to the results obtained, which are discussed in \sec{sec:Stability}.
+as well as a BHPZ-subtraction.
+It is evident from the discussion above and in \app{app:RG-schemes}, that the simplifications implemented by (\ref{mulren}) are bound to induce a residual small cutoff- and $\mu$-dependence to the results obtained, which are discussed in \sec{sec:Stability}.